tibeer/Docs/source/reference/minio-mc/mc-quota-set.rst

 Configure a Hard Quota on a Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc quota` with the :mc-cmd:`~mc quota --size` flag to specify a hard quota on a bucket.
+Use :mc-cmd:`mc quota set` with the :mc-cmd:`~mc quota set --size` flag to specify a hard quota on a bucket.
 Hard quotas prevent the bucket size from growing past the specified limit.

 .. code-block:: shell